Skip to main content

 • Executing custom business logic

-Tools make your AI personas truly agentic, capable of taking actions to help users accomplish their goals.
+Tools make your AI personas agentic, capable of taking actions to help users accomplish their goals.

 Beta Feature: Tool calling is currently in beta.
 You may encounter some issues as we continue to improve the feature.
 Please report any feedback or issues to help us make it better.